All Lessons

 The Journey of Plastics to the Ocean: An introduction to how plastics become ocean plastics including the common pathways for plastics to reach the ocean.

-104 – LESSON 4: Why is Plastic Pollution a Problem?
+104 – LESSON 4: Why is there so much plastic?

-207 – LESSON 7: Moving to Action – Encouraging Behaviour Change
+207 – LESSON 7: Moving to Action

 Encouraging Behavioural Changes: An overview of how to encourage and enable behavioural changes that would work towards preventing and collecting ocean plastics, and encourage people to ‘join the ocean plastics cause’.